rafidalazad/Assignment1-Database-595270/README.md

 test_hash_table.c: Unit tests for hash table functionality. songs_playlists_test_data.py: Python script to generate test data (songs.txt and playlists.txt).
 Building the Project
 To build the project, ensure you have a C compiler (e.g., GCC,visual studio etc) and Python installed on your system.
-Follow these steps:
+Follow these steps for the easiest way to test it:

-Compiling the C Code
+After Compiling the C Code
 Run the following commands in your terminal:

 .bash